 Broken Base: Many people were outraged at the lack of any continuity with the first two films, and in general this film is written off as a bizarre non sequitur.
 Others, though, think that Carpenter's anthology idea was promising, but unfairly killed by fans who wouldn't accept a Halloween film without Michael Myers.

-Complete Monster: Conal Cochran, the CEO of Silver Shamrock Novelties, a company known for its Halloween masks, which it shipped all over the United States.
+Complete Monster: Conal Cochran is the CEO of Silver Shamrock Novelties, a company known for its Halloween masks, which it shipped all over the United States.
 Cochran had built these masks with a computer chip made from a fragment of Stonehenge.
 When Silver Shamrock's commercial would air on Halloween night, the chip was to unleash a lethal swarm of insects and snakes, killing the wearer and anyone in the immediate vicinity.
-Cochran is shown demonstrating how these masks work on his top salesman and his innocent family, laughing all the while as they are poisoned and eaten.
+Cochran is shown demonstrating how these masks work on an innocent family, causing them to be poisoned and eaten.
 His plan is to kill thousands of children all over the country, partially to bring back the darker aspects of the Celtic festival Samhain, which he connects to witchcraft, but also just because he considers this mass murder to be a fun joke, the best ever in fact, because it's a joke on the children.